hiddenpearls/theenvelopecompany/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

+= 3.0.5 =
+* Fix - Previous upload of files didn't take.
+Retry.

+= 3.0.4 =
+* Fix - Missing min files.

+= 3.0.3 =
+* Fix - Remove bitcoin icon when not using Stripe Checkout mode as it is not supported.
+* Fix - Failed payment order was not sending email to admin.
+* Fix - Saved card option was not being honored.
+* New - Filter for WC_Payment_Gateway_CC::wc_stripe_generate_payment_request return value.
+* New - Filter to disallow prepaid cards. "wc_stripe_allow_prepaid_card".
+* New - Filter to require billing address on Stripe Modal Checkout. "wc_stripe_checkout_require_billing_address".
+* New - Localized Stripe error messages.

 = 3.0.2 =
 * Fix - Set empty array as default value for first argument in WC_Stripe_Customer::create_customer
 * Tweak - Update default title to make it consistent with existing titles